Ali ibn Isa ibn Mahan

 Ali ibn Isa ibn Mahan (علي بن عيسى بن ماهان; fl.
-779/80 – 3 July 811) was a prominent Iranian military leader of the Abbasid Caliphate in the late 8th and early 9th centuries.
+779/80 – 3 July 811) was an Iranian military leader of the Abbasid Caliphate in the late 8th and early 9th centuries.

 Origin and early career

-Ali's father, Isa ibn Mahan, was an early follower and da'i of the Abbasids; he mutinied after the Abbasid Revolution and was executed by Abu Muslim.
+Ali's father, Isa ibn Mahan, was an early follower and da'i of the Hashimiyya; he mutinied after the Abbasid Revolution and was executed by Abu Muslim.
 Ali himself appears first in 779/80, under Caliph al-Mahdi (r.
 775–785), as commander of the caliphal guard (ḥaras).
 He then served as commander of the guard of the heir-apparent al-Hadi (r.
 785–786), and continued in the post after the latter's accession.
 Under al-Hadi, he also occupied the posts of secretary of the army department (diwan al-jund), the powerful post of chamberlain (hajib) and director of the treasures.

 Governorship of Khurasan under Harun al-Rashid

 Under Harun al-Rashid (r.
 786–809) he continued to serve as commander of the guard until 796, when he was named governor of Khurasan, over the objections of Yahya al-Barmaki.
 As a leader of the abna al-dawla, the troops that formed the core of the Abbasid army in Iraq, he antagonized the Khurasanis and oppressed them through heavy taxation, with the revenue diverted for the upkeep of the abna and for filling his own coffers; during his eight-year tenure, he amassed a vast fortune.

 His misgovernment provoked widespread discontent, and a spate of Kharijite uprisings.
 In April 805, as more and more complaints reached Harun, he went to Rayy to inspect the situation for himself.
 However, when Ali came and presented himself before the Caliph, he brought with him an enormous treasure in precious objects—worth 30 million gold dinars according to one source—which he liberally distributed to the Caliph's entourage and family.
 As a result, Harun not only kept him in place, but even accompanied him for part of his return journey, a rare mark of honour.

 Eventually, Ali's misconduct resulted in the outbreak of a major rebellion under Rafi ibn al-Layth, which eventually required the personal intervention of Harun al-Rashid in 808.